 2. Avoiding taking what has not been given

 The Tibetan phrase is: མ་བྱིན་པར་ལེན་སྤོང་བ – ma byin par len spong ba

 “Do not take what has not been given.”

-I do not take what is not freely given.
+I avoid taken what is not freely given.
 I exert to avoid depriving others through my presence in this world, to avoid exploitation of others and to avoid squandering resources.
 I avoid misusing the time and generosity of others.
 I avoid misusing my authority or status, and I respect the autonomy, needs and rights of others.
 I avoid robbing others of meaning and value by respecting others perspectives and religious beliefs.
 I avoid taking advantage of others generosity in laziness or carelessness.
 I exert to educate myself on issues of racism, sexual abuse, colonialism, environmental destruction, animal cruelty and other issues of exploitation in order to use my time and my life to further respect for the dignity of myself, others and the earth.
 I take responsibility to help when help is needed, helping according to my capacity.
 I resolve to be a giver more than a taker.
 I commit myself to contribute generously to everything I am connected to.
 I bring the spirit of service, sharing, giving, forgiving and inclusivity to my activities.
 Recognizing the innate richness in myself and others, I train to live in a gracious attitude of hospitality and altruism.

 3. Avoiding sexual misconduct